OnePlus Concept One at CES 2020: Cameras 'disappear' with special glass

 •See All

-Discuss: OnePlus Concept One phone: We're not sure who this disappearing camera is for
+Discuss: The OnePlus Concept One phone's disappearing camera is cool, I guess?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.